timewave-computer/zero.nix/docs/guides/solana-development.md

-# Solana Development Guide
+# Solana Development

-This guide covers how to use zero.nix for Solana development, including setup of the Solana CLI, Anchor framework, and platform tools.
+This document covers how to use zero.nix for Solana development, including setup of the Solana CLI, Anchor framework, and platform tools.

 ## Overview